Close Menu

 SaaS Utilization

-For example, do you have Zoom seats you’re not using?
-Do your teams heavily use one project management app but stay off a different one that somehow ended up in your stack?
+For example, do you have underutilized (or unutilized) Zoom seats?
+Do your teams depend on one project management app but completely ignore a different one that somehow ended up in your stack?

 Number of Renewals on the Horizon